Can Compact Fluorescent Lights Lower Your Power Bill?

 Here are a few tips that you can use when you are planning your green energy efficient home.

 The first thing that you need to ask yourself is whether your initiative to go green is because you want to save money or because you want to save the planet.
 I know this sounds like a dumb question but if you are trying to go green simply because you want to save money then you may want to think about different traditional alternatives.
 Going green can typically save you money in the long run but the upfront cost may be prohibitive to some.
 If you are wanting to go green because you want to save the planet and you do not care what it costs you then thanks for helping out the rest of us!
+You may also want to consider investing in an energy monitoring device.

 The next thing to consider about building a green home is where you are going to be building the home.
 In some states there are incentives to using energy efficient materials such as energy efficient windows and appliances.
 Another factor to take into consideration are the utility rates that you will be paying where you build your home.
 Often times co-ops have lower rates than municipalities.
 Also, large energy companies can have cheaper rates and also offer rebates on things like geothermal heat pumps.